 Phoenix Contact regularly provides firmware updates.
-Any firmware updates available can be found on the product page for the respective device.
+Available firmware updates can be found on the product page for the respective device.

-- Ensure that the firmware on all devices used is always up to date. - Observe the Change Notes for the respective firmware version. - Pay attention to the security advisories published on Phoenix Contact's Product Security Incident Response Team (PSIRT) website regarding any published vulnerabilities.
+- Make sure that the firmware of all devices used is always up to date. - Observe the Change Notes for the respective firmware version. - Check the website of the Phoenix Contact Product Security Incident Response Team (PSIRT) for security advisories regarding published security vulnerability.